Ballistic Military Helmets and Which One is Right for You!

 - Communication headphones and headsets

-- Night vision glasses
+- Night vision goggles (Night Vision Buying Guide)

-- Lights for the weapons
+- Lights for weapons

 - Gas or CBRN masks that provide protection from chemical, biological, radiological and nuclear toxins.
 The nose cup is adapted to prevent fogging.